lyfecalendars/lyfecalendars.github.io/car.md

 - Oct 01 — Tire rotation + winter readiness
 - Nov 15 — Winter fluids & wiper swap

-> Tip: We can publish **Warm Climate** and **Cold Climate** variants later.
+> Tip: Warm and cold-climate variants coming soon.

 <hr class="lite" />

 ## <a id="how-it-works"></a>How It Works
-1. Click **Get Car Care** to purchase.
+1. Click **Subscribe (.ics)** above.
-2. You’ll receive a **subscribe link (.ics)** that adds a new, toggleable calendar.
-3. Reminders appear automatically and update if we improve the feed.
+2. Choose “Subscribe” (best) or “Import” when prompted.
+   - *Subscribe* → adds a **toggleable calendar** that auto-updates.
+   - *Import* → copies events to your main calendar.
+3. That’s it — reminders appear automatically.

+**Quick tips:**
-> **Google Calendar:** Other calendars → Add by URL → paste link
+- **Google Calendar:** Other calendars → Add by URL → paste link
-> **Outlook:** Add calendar → From Internet → paste link
+- **Outlook:** Add calendar → From Internet → paste link
-> **Apple:** File → New Calendar Subscription
+- **Apple:** File → New Calendar Subscription

 <hr class="lite" />

 ## <a id="faq"></a>FAQ
 **Does this track mileage?**
 This version is **time-based** so anyone can use it.
-A mileage-aware variant may come later.

 **Can I change reminder times?**
 Yes.
-Edit or mute alerts in your calendar app after subscribing.
+Edit or mute alerts after subscribing.

 **My inspection month is different.**
-Duplicate/adjust that event after subscribing, or request a localized variant.
+Duplicate/adjust that event or request a localized variant.

 <hr class="lite" />